ntrappe/Data_Structures/README.md

 (when reading from a file), lookup table, and hack for multiple return values.

 #### Notes:
+Can implement a dynamic arrays from static ones by continuously allocating double the space once the array is full.

 #### Time Complexity:
 | Operation   | Average     | Worst       |